Rowan Buckley PsyD, PhDc

 Yes.

-• All are working in, or have retired from, professional positions or are/or were founders or owners of their own businesses.
+• All are working in, or have retired from, professional positions.
+Some are/or were founders and owners of their own businesses.

 • They are well educated: 95% of them have completed, or are in the final stages of completing, a bachelor’s degree.

-• 60% of them have completed an advanced degree - a master’s degree (or two) or a doctorate.
+• 60% of them have completed an advanced degree - a master’s degree (or two) and/or a doctorate.

 • About half of the people with graduate degrees work as clinicians.